Travel and outdoors product reviews and trips

 Many images come to mind when we think of Christmas — stockings hung on the mantle, kissing under the mistletoe, snowflakes clinging to the window, delicious holiday goodies —but most of all, the rich aroma of the lush and stately decorated evergreen standing in the living room.

-While many people opt for an artificial tree, there’s nothing like purchasing a live one — and, for an outstanding daytrip certain to rekindle your family’s holiday spirit, a visit to a Choose-and-Cut Christmas tree farm is a great way to begin the holiday festivities.
+While many people opt for an artificial tree, there’s nothing like purchasing a live one — and, for an outstanding daytrip certain to rekindle your family’s holiday spirit, a visit to a nearby Choose-and-Cut Christmas tree farm is a great way to begin the holiday festivities.
 Besides spending a couple of hours breathing in the fresh aroma of the evergreens while deciding on your ‘special’ tree from the thousands available, many of the farms also offer free hay rides, refreshments, and hot cider — all guaranteed to make your outdoor shopping experience lots of fun and most memorable.

 KEEPING YOUR LIVE CHRISTMAS TREE FRESH